butterproject/butterproject.github.io/README.md

 There are 2 Branches of this Repo [Source](https://github.com/butterproject/butterproject.github.io/tree/source) and [Master](https://github.com/butterproject/butterproject.github.io/tree/master)
 The Reason behind this is so that we can fully develop the site and make changes and test these changes via the source branch and find errors before the site is made live via the master branch

+`Please only submit patches to the source branch`

 ### Setup for production
 Setting up the website for production is easy
   1. Run `npm install` in the root directory to pull in the build dependencies